 - Extension name: by default we can get

-sd.name, but in case of name collisions or GUID-like strings, we can extract it from the URL, etc.- Provide the user control over extension naming as part of generator configuration.
+sd.name, but in case of name collisions or GUID-like strings, we can extract it from the URL, etc.

 - Number of applicable extensions: